-Food solutions are available for dogs experiencing frequent loose stools.
+Food solutions are also available for dogs experiencing frequent loose stools.
 The initial treatment for dog diarrhea is fasting them for at least 24 hours, but remember to still supply them with clean drinking water.
 Diarrhea causes dehydration so you better sustain your dog’s water supply by making sure they still drink water during the fast.

 If their condition is improved, feed them bland and low-fat foods.
 Mix with probiotic products because the good bacteria in probiotics will help replenish the nutrients they lost.
 Give a simple diet such as chicken with rice until your dog achieves their normal bowel movement.
 It is also helpful to give high-fiber foods such as pumpkin.